casper-network/docs/source/docs/casper/glossary/B.md

 ## Block finality {#block-finality}

 A block is "finalized" if the validators agree on adding it to the blockchain.
-There is a period where a transaction might be vulnerable to attacks from bad actors trying to take advantage of blockchains with weak finality.
-A transaction should be certain blocks deep to be considered to be finalized.

 There are different levels of _finality_ in the [Highway](H.md#highway) protocol.
 A finalized block has a fault-tolerance _F_, expressed as a fraction of the total stake.
 For an observer to see a conflicting block as finalized, several validators whose total stake exceeds _F_ would have to collude and show different information in a way that would ultimately be detected and punished (see [slashing](S.md#slashing)).